Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Spring and summer are ideal for enjoying the beaches and boardwalk.
 Fall offers fewer crowds, and winter is perfect for spotting wildlife and exploring nature.

-Santa Cruz nightlife includes live music, beach bonfires, bars, and night markets.
-The boardwalk also hosts evening events during summer.
+Santa Cruz’s nightlife includes live music, beach bonfires, bars, and night markets.
+During the summer, the boardwalk also hosts evening events.